openshift-instruqt/instruqt/instruqt-tracks/gitops-getting-started/02-join-red-hat-developer-portal/assignment.md

 title: Join Red Hat Developer at no cost
 teaser: Join Red Hat Developer at no cost
 tabs:
+- id: megelqw0zbge
-- title: Red Hat Login
+  title: Red Hat Login
   type: browser
-  hostname: rhd-login
+  hostname: rhd-login-3882336
 difficulty: ""
 ---
 Before you proceed with the next challenge, please take a moment to register for Red Hat Developer.
 If you already have a Red Hat account, you can use the same login credentials.